neurallayer/oanda-v20-java/README.md

 ###### Java

 If you added the v20-java repository to the workspace, you can build the Java documentation.
-Hightlight the v20-java project in the "Project Explorer" and from the menu select `Project->Generate Javadoc...`.
+Highlight the v20-java project in the "Project Explorer" and from the menu select `Project->Generate Javadoc...`.
 Click "Finish" on the "Generate Javadoc" dialog to generate the documentation and add it to the project.